DFFB(LOCAL) - REDUCTION IN FORCE: PROGRAM CHANGE

 Consideration for Available Positions

 An employee who has received notice of proposed nonrenewal may apply for available positions for which he or she wishes to be considered.
-The employee must review posted vacancies, submit an application, and otherwise comply with District procedures to be considered for a particular vacancy.
+The employee is responsible for reviewing posted vacancies, submitting an application, and otherwise complying with District procedures.

 If the employee meets the District's objective criteria for the position and is the most qualified internal applicant, the District shall offer the employee the position until: